Meeting Location: Community Reach Center

 Meetings are held from September thru May.

-On the second Monday of each month we have evening meetings in the Hawaii Room from 6:30pm to 8:00pm.
+On the second Monday of each month we have evening meetings in Room 201(Bob's Place) from 6:30pm to 8:00pm.
 Arrive at 6:15 for coffee.

-On the fourth Monday of each month we have morning meetings in the Kauai Room from 11:30am to 12:30pm.
+On the fourth Monday of each month we have morning meetings in the Hawaii Room from 11:30am to 12:30pm.

 Board Meetings: The dates are noted on the calendar.
 Members are invited to attend.

 Please be aware of possible changes in meeting times or places and special events.
 Changes will appear on this calendar and/or on the website.
 An attempt will be made to contact all members.

 For information, directions or a ride:

 Please call one of the Members of the Board of Directors

 Judy Nicholaisen & Laura Harris will host a member-led planning & nominating session where all members will discuss and volunteer for activities that we want League to do in 2018 as well as nominate members for board positions.